learn-co-curriculum/dsc-document-classification-with-naive-bayes-lab/README.md

     class_word_freq[class_] = bag
 ```

-## Create a Bag of Words Function
+## Count the Total Corpus Words

-Before implementing the entire Naive Bayes algorithm, create a helper function `bag_it()` to create a bag of words representation from a document's text.
+Calculate V, the total number of words in the corpus.

 ```python